 - It doesn’t come with a bag.
 A cloth bag would be excellent so that I can keep it in my suitcase without having the mat come in contact with my clothes 😉

 - (Difficulty in purchasing.
 The website had mentioned that a sports boutique in Tokyo carries their mats.
-I went searching in Ebisu but the address led me to an office.
+I went searching in Ebisu but the address led me to a random office, not a shop.
 In the end, I ordered via Amazon.
 It was then sent to my brother who was in New York, and he brought it back for me.)

 When to bring YOGO mat for travel